• Ελληνικά

 Anthony Kouzos, my father, was the son of Nick Kouzos and Olympia Agoroglou from Peramos of Kyzikos.

 Peramos was a Greek town with population of 5000, pure Greeks.
-Peramos was situated on the peninsula of Kyzikos (now called Karsiyaka on the Kapidag Peninsula on the north coast of Asia in the sea of Marmara ) in Turkey…
+Peramos was situated on the peninsula of Kyzikos (now called Karsiyaka on the Kapidag Peninsula) in Turkey…

-Anthony was born during 1913 in Peramos and stayed there with his family, until the “great fire” that destroyed the town during 1915.
-Just after the start of the Armenian genocide.
-The fire was caused by a Turk regional administrator of the wider area.
-This was one of the first aggresive activities, before the Greek army and the allied forces attacked Ottoman Empire, during 1919.
+Anthony was born during 1913 in Peramos and stayed there with his family, until the “great fire” that destroyed the town in 1915.

 https://nickkouzos.com/images/Welcom7.jpg